webcompere/model-assert/README.md

 ## Contributing

-If you experience any problems using this idea, or have any ideas, then please [raise an issue](https://github.com/webcompere/model-assert/issues/new/choose).
+If you experience any problems using this library, or have any ideas, then please [raise an issue](https://github.com/webcompere/model-assert/issues/new/choose).
 Please check for any [existing issues](https://github.com/webcompere/model-assert/issues) first.